Haniel-work/team_portfolio/Research_Literature_review.md

+# Research & Literature review:

-Summary of relevant papers and sources:
+## Summary of relevant papers and sources:

-Key concepts and theories:
+## Key concepts and theories:

-Analysis of previous studies:
+## Analysis of previous studies:

-References and citations:
+## References and citations: